 How to Use Lens Distortion and Compression in Photography

 A camera lens doesn't exactly reflect the world as you see it.
 If you've ever heard that a camera can add 10 pounds, that's sort of true.
-Though a camera can also stretch you out and distort you.
-For me, lens distortion was always most apparent in photos of myself.
-They’re always just a bit off.
+Though a camera lens can also stretch you out and distort you.
+For me, lens distortion has always most apparent in photos of myself.
+The images are always just a bit off.
 Photography is not a direct copy of what you see.
 This has been one of those things that I’ve intuitively understood but never really thought about until recently.

 With photography there’s a lot of reasons that images don’t quite match reality.
 First, there’s aperture which creates bokeh.
 We don’t see things in the world with bokeh.
 There’s also editing, which allows you to morph an image in a way that can be entirely different from reality.
 On the subtler end, there’s lens distortion and compression.
 What lens you’re using will have an impact on the overall distortion or compression on your final image.
 Depending on your lens and focal length that distortion can be almost imperceptible or extremely noticeable.